-- □ AGRITOURISM: Permits (optional) to register your farm as an agritourism site.
+PERMITS AND CERTIFICATIONS: SOUTH CAROLINA DEPARTMENT OF AGRICULTURE a registered agritourism site.
 In South Carolina, a registered agritourism farm is provided with some liability protection.
-Also, there is a highway road sign program to help increase your farm's visibility. - CERTIFIED ROADSIDE MARKET: A certified roadside market is included in brochures and websites sponsored by the South Carolina Department of Agriculture.
-There are certain rules and regulations a certified roadside market must follow. - CERTIFIED SOUTH CAROLINA: A certification (optional) that your farm products are grown in South Carolina.
+Also, there is a highway road sign program to help increase your farm's visibility.
+CERTIFIED ROADSIDE MARKET: A certified roadside market is included in brochures and websites sponsored by SCDA.
+There are certain rules and regulations a certified roadside market must follow.
+CERTIFIED SOUTH CAROLINA: A certification (optional) that your farm products are grown in South Carolina.
 A logo is provided to you for your own marketing purposes as well.
-South Carolina seafood may also apply for its own designation. - CONSUMER SERVICES: If you are a dealer, buyer, or handler of farm commodities, you may need additional permitting.
-Most of this has to do with paying producers on time and/or having a surety bond in place to protect farmers. - □ DAIRY: The milk cooperative usually has its own process to allow you to ship milk through their bulk carriers.
-The SC department of Agriculture provides a tax credit opportunity for milk producers in South Carolina.
-There may be other permits needed if you plan to sell your milk directly to consumers, make cheese, or sell products over state lines. - FEED: Feed production needs to abide by a minimum food safety standard.
-The department of Agriculture will need to issue a permit if you are making animal feed. - □ FOOD SAFETY: The SC Department of Agriculture does some additional food safety inspections for wholesale produce, eggs, honey, and farmers' markets.
-You may also qualify for an exemption from some food safety rules.
+South Carolina seafood may also apply for its own designation.
+CONSUMER SERVICES: If you are a dealer, buyer, or handler of farm commodities, you may need additional permitting.
+Most of this has to do with paying producers on time and/or having a surety bond in place to protect farmers.
+DAIRY: The milk cooperative usually has its own process to allow you to ship milk through their bulk carriers.
+SCDA provides a tax credit opportunity for milk producers in South Carolina.
+There may be other permits needed if you plan to sell your milk directly to consumers, make cheese, or sell products over state lines.
+FEED: Feed production needs to abide by a minimum food safety standard.
+SCDA will need to issue a permit if you are making animal feed.
+METROLOGY (WEIGHTS AND MEASURES): If you use a scale for commerce, you may need it certified by the SCDA metrology lab.